14 days to withdraw

 • consumer credit,

-• some insurance,
+• some types of insurance,

 • investments ...